axa-group/bauta.js/docs/datasources.md

   }
 })
 ```
-- To disable the proxy even using proxy env variables just set agent null on the request you need it
+- To disable the proxy even using proxy env variables just set agent null on the request you need it or create a new Agent without proxy
 ```js
 // my-datasource.js
 const { restDatasourceTemplate } =  require('@bautajs/datasource-rest');